 To reduce the risk of volatility in the Scheme's funding level, a liability driven investment (LDI) strategy forms part of the assets employed within the investment strategy of the Scheme.
-The LDI strategy provides circa 41% interest rate protection and circa 55% inflation protection as at 31 March 2017 with respect to the pension scheme liabilities of circa £1.56bn (valued using a UK government bond yield curve).
+The LDI strategy provides c71% interest rate protection and c81.5% inflation protection as at 31 March 2018 with respect to the pension scheme liabilities of c.£1.34bn (valued using a UK government bond yield curve).
 The Scheme assets which provide this interest rate and inflation protection are managed by BlackRock and Goldman Sachs and include a variety of instruments e.g. UK government bonds (gilts), interest rate swaps, inflation swaps, gilt repos and corporate bonds.
-Over the year to 31 March 2017, the Scheme also implemented a pensioner buy in and this also contributes to the total interest rate and protection ratios referred to above.
+The Scheme has implemented a pensioner buy in which also contributes to the total interest rate and protection ratios referred to above.